Helmets.org

 We have been informed by Bell's staff that they have decided to produce a helmet which will fit people with head sizes up to 8 and one quarter.
 The decision was to produce a helmet from scratch, rather than just expand an existing model, so don't hold your breath, but it may be out before next summer.

 We congratulate Bell on the decision, made in the almost certain knowledge that the helmet will never make them any money and is in fact a loser.
 This is a public-service undertaking, and one that we have been promoting for a long time without finding a manufacturer who wanted to pony up.
 We are not always kind to Bell's helmet designs, but this one will be an important addition to the market.
-Here is the Bicycle Retailer and Industry News coverage on this subject, from their January 1, 1997 issue.
-And here is our own page for those with large heads.
+Bicycle Retailer and Industry News covered this subject, in their January 1, 1997 issue.
+Here is our own page for those with large heads.
 Hopefully the Kinghead will put an end to messages like the one which follows in the next brief!

 New Helmet Line May Fit Larger Heads - November 5, 1996